 48 years old, from Syria, was intercepted twice by the Libyan coastguard with her eightyear-old son before being rescued by SOS MEDITERRANEE.
+November 2021

-November 2021 The only solution was to go to sea.
+The only solution was to go to sea.
 So, we tried, three times.
 The Libyans [Editor's note: the Libyan coast guard] intercepted us twice.
 The first time, they told us that we were safe, that they were there to rescue us and would not send us to prison.
 But it was a lie.
 Once we were brought back to the port, they took our picture, and we were taken to prison [Editor's note: detention centre]. (...)
 I decided to try again.
 I couldn't bear to see my son live a life without hope.
 So, I gathered all my courage and we set off again.
 It was dark, the waves were huge, I felt seasick.
 But this time you appeared, and from the first second I knew you were not the Libyans.
 You spoke to us calmly and respectfully.

-OUR MISSION: PROTECTION A SHELTER FOR WOMEN AND CHILDREN Upon arrival onboard our rescue ship, the team identifies the most vulnerable people; those who have been particularly exposed to physical and/or psychological suffering and therefore require appropriate medical and humanitarian attention.
+OUR MISSION: PROTECTION A SHELTER FOR WOMEN AND CHILDREN

+Upon arrival onboard our rescue ship, the team identifies the most vulnerable people; those who have been particularly exposed to physical and/or psychological suffering and therefore require appropriate medical and humanitarian attention.
 This also includes very young girls and pregnant women.
 All members of the team on board are trained in psychological first aid.
-Above all, it is a matter of remaining alert: listening to those who wish to talk; identifying the silent ones and knowing how to pass the baton to the members of the medical team when the stories become too difficult to hear.
+Above all, it is a matter of remaining alert: listening to those who wish to talk; identifying the silent ones and knowing how to pass the baton to the members of the medical team when the stories become too difficult to hear on the Ocean Viking, she listens with compassion to the most terrible stories, the gentlest songs, the laughter and also the tears.

 The Ocean Viking has an area called the women's shelter, reserved exclusively for women and children under the age of twelve: as soon as they arrive, women are taken there.
 They can change clothes, eat, rest, and consult the medical team.
 No men are allowed to enter this area at any time during the crossing, not even the crew.

 In this safe space, women sometimes speak freely, although most of them do not talk about their painful experiences.
 Sometimes it is the men on board who describe the appalling treatment women are subjected to in Libya.
-Women at sea 17 gentlest songs, the laughter and also the tears.